 Peptic ulcers can cause considerable long-term abdominal pain and discomfort.
-Dr. Treyzon specializes in advanced diagnostic and treatment techniques aimed at identifying peptic ulcers and targeting their causes for relief of symptoms and improved digestive tract health in patients from in and around the Cedars Sinai Medical Towers, Los Angeles, CA, area.
+Dr. Treyzon specializes in advanced diagnostic and treatment techniques aimed at identifying peptic ulcers and targeting their causes for relief of symptoms and improved digestive tract health in patients from in and around the Cedars Sinai Medical Towers, Los Angeles and Santa Monica, CA, area.

 PUD is the presence of ulcers (sores) in the lining of the esophagus, stomach, and/or small intestine.